-Her fiction has appeared in Coldnoon, The Madras Mag, The Bombay Literary Magazine, Open Road Review, Eunoia Review, Aainanagar, Kitaab, The Bombay Review among others.
+Her fiction has appeared in Coldnoon, The Madras Mag, The Bombay Literary Magazine, Open Road Review, Eunoia Review, Aainanagar, Kitaab, The Bombay Review, Lakeview Journal of Literature and Arts among others.
 Her stories have been shortlisted/longlisted for The Open Road Review short fiction contest (2015) and The Out of Print- DNA short fiction contest (2015, 2016 and 2017).

 She frequently interviews writers.
 Some interviews stay on this blog, some reside in literary magazines.

 Rheea Mukherjee, Janice Pariat, Sharanya Manivannan, Anjum Hasan, Tejaswini Apte-Rahm, Deepti Kapoor, Rebecca Lloyd, Tishani Doshi, Sumana Roy, Darlene Campos and Sohini Basak.

 Tendai Huchu, Tanuj Solanki, Mohit Parikh, Kaushik Barua, Manu Bhattathiri, Hansda Sovwendra Shekhar, Chandramohan S, Deepak Unnikrishnan and Prayaag Akbar.